netguru/capistrano-docker/README.md

 This will loadup docker tasks only in `staging` stage.

 There are additional tasks available, which are run once in a seperate container, using configured links / volumes.
+Add them to `Capfile` as well if you want to use them.
 The tasks are:

     require 'capistrano/docker/assets' - precompile assets
     require 'capistrano/docker/migration' - run db:migrate